xotrs/docker-serverdock/README.md

 ## Quick Overview

-Let’s see how easy it is to install Elasticsearch.
+Let’s see how easy it is to install server development stack.

 1. Clone docker-serverdock